 We collect your personal information from you via a variety of sources, including when you apply for one of our services, complete one of our forms, when you call, write, e-mail or meet with us or respond to a survey.
 We may collect information when you use our social media sites or websites.

-Our landline phone calls to our Customer Service Centre are recorded for training and monitoring purposes and our recordings are usually held for a period of six months.
+Our landline phone calls to our Customer First Centre are recorded for training and monitoring purposes and our recordings are usually held for a period of six months.